 There will be a raft of further changes in October 2026 and in 2027.
 These include:

-Employers face a duty to take "all reasonable steps" to prevent sexual harassment, including from third parties (customers/clients).
+Employers face a duty to take "all reasonable steps" to prevent sexual harassment, and to protect workers from harassment of any kind, including harassment by third parties such as customers and clients.

 Making it significantly harder for employers to change contracts by dismissal and re-engagement.